Centrally Located Bangkok Hotel

 By Airport Link

 - Take Airport Rail Link from the Suvannabhumi International Airport, drop off at Makkasan Station and transfer to MRT subway at Phetchaburi station.
 Alight at Queen Sirikit National Convention Center MRT Station (Exit 1), approximately 40 minutes.

 - From Suvarnabhumi International Airport, it takes approximately 35-40 minutes and costs about THB 600.

 With a population of approximately 12 million, Bangkok is the largest city in Thailand, also known as the Land of a Thousand Smiles.
-Most travelers would begin their tour from Bangkok, Thailand's epicenter of political, economic, social and cultural life.
+Most travellers would begin their tour from Bangkok, Thailand's epicenter of political, economic, social and cultural life.
 One of the world’s top tourist destinations, the capital city of Thailand has many temples, monasteries and museums to visit.
-Lovers of fine arts, smart restaurants, experiential shopping, cool music and hip bars will also adore Bangkok – day and night.
+Lovers of fine arts, smart restaurants, experiential shopping, cool music and hip bars will also adore Bangkok – by day and by night.

 A vibrant city uniquely that uniquely blends culture, heritage and exotic appeal, Bangkok is well-known for its water transport network.
 While the city is supported by major roads and railways branching out to various parts of the country, the iconic three-wheeled tuk-tuks are great for picking your way through heavy traffic jams.